brknapp/Project_1/README.md

     ## # … with 11 more variables: Ratings.Value <chr>, Metascore <chr>, imdbRating <chr>, imdbVotes <chr>, imdbID <chr>,
     ## #   Type <chr>, DVD <chr>, BoxOffice <chr>, Production <chr>, Website <chr>, Response <chr>

-# Build URL to Search for More than One Title
+# Build URL to Search for More than One Title in a Series

 Let’s say you wanted to get all of the titles for all of the Star Wars movies.
 You would then need to build your URL “By Search” instead.